-- Plant in fertile, moist but well-drained soil, with shelter from cold, drying winds.
-Work plenty of rotted compost or manure and slow release fertiliser into the area ahead of planting.
+- Plant in fertile, moist, but well-drained soil, with shelter from cold, drying winds.
+Ahead of planting, work plenty of rotted compost or manure into the area with some slow release fertiliser.

-- In patio containers and window boxes use a 50:50 mix of multipurpose compost and soil-based John Innes No.2 compost, mixing in some slow release fertiliser ahead of planting.
+- In patio containers and window boxes use a 50:50 mix of multipurpose compost and soil-based John Innes No.2 compost.
+Again, add some slow release fertiliser ahead of planting.